wallish77/wlsh_nodes/README.md

 Saves just the connected text info (expected to be the positive prompt) to help with training.
 Make sure to do matching filenames!

 ### Read Prompt Data from Image
 Extra image metadata from Auto1111-sourced images or from images saved with the nodes in this pack.
 Can then connect these outputs to other nodes.
+Requires comfyUI commit d7b3b0f8c11c6261d0d8b859ea98f2d818b7e67d to show preview of selected image

 ### Build Filename String
 Takes inputs similar to the Image Save node, used to build a filename which can be passed to multiple other nodes